 - “IPA Collection”, Raspberry, Asaí & Ají Panca, and Blackberry & Wasabi.

-1. La Cholita chocolate shop
+F. La Cholita chocolate shop

 La Cholita (Peruvian affectionate name to women) is a traditional Cusquenean company with more than 63 years of experience making quality chocolates and their derivatives.
 Even, they had the support from expert chocolatiers from Germany and Switzerland, winning the prestigious national award “Inca Dorado Awards 2018” as the best Peruvian chocolate.
 They have a variety of presentations; bars, hotties, chocotejas, truffles, and even sculptures in Chocolate.
 You can find them in a stand on the second floor of the same Cusco airport and at the Real Plaza Commercial Center, in the Wanchaq district.

-2. Chocomuseo
+Chocomuseo

 Chocomuseo is an international organization that promotes and helps regional cacao producers to improve and make known its chocolate beans.
 They work in 4 different countries, Guatemala, Nicaragua, Mexico, and Peru.
 In the last country, Cusco hosts its main office, located in Plaza Regocijo.
 Chocomuseo must be the first stop for chocolate lovers in Cusco.
 At Chocomuseo, you learn about cacao seeds and the process of grinding them into a flavorful paste, and you can even make a take-home Chocolate bar for later.

 - Bean to Bar Workshop: This is an informative workshop where you will see the entire making-off process that Chocolate has, from the cacao beans collected from trees in the Peruvian Amazon to the chocolate presentations in the worldwide markets, bars, truffles, hotties inter alia.
 Also, some workshops include hands-on activities to make your own chocolate hottie.
-Places like Chocomuseo or Cacaotal in Barranco – Lima offer this kind of workshop.
+Places like Chocomuseo or Cacaotal in Barranco-Lima offer this kind of workshop.

-- Cacao farms routes: The best Chocolate routes are located in the middle of the Amazon.
-And many Amazon resorts and lodges offer a visit to these cacao plantations where you will talk with the same farmer, see the lands with the appreciative cacao tree, and even eat the seeds from the same pod.
-In the case of Cusco, Chocomuseo offers this type of tour in the surrounding lands of the region, where the cacao beans are grown.
+- Cacao farm routes: The best Chocolate routes are located in the middle of the Amazon.
+And, many Amazon resorts and lodges offer a visit to these cacao plantations where you will talk with the same farmer, see the lands with the appreciative cacao tree, and even eat the seeds from the same pod.

-- Chocolate, Ceramic, Truffles, and Pisco Workshop: Happily, in Peru, we have an infinite type of workshops, since ones that offer ceramics, even sculptures on the base of chocolate, passed by other ones that offer help you to make tasty truffles and chocolate hotties, until last ones that teach you how to make delicious drinks on the base of Peruvian chocolate liqueur.
 You can hire some of these workshops in Chocomuseo in Cusco.
+This museum offers this type of tour in the surrounding lands of the region, where local farmers cultivate cacao beans.

+- Chocolate, Ceramic, Truffles, and Pisco Workshop: Happily, in Peru, we have an infinite type of workshops, since ones that offer ceramics, even sculptures on the base of chocolate, passed by other ones that help you to make tasty truffles and chocolate hotties, until last ones that teach you how to make delicious drinks on the base of Peruvian chocolate liqueur.

 Nowadays, more and more chocolate companies, restaurants, and exporters have a Social Responsibility to the cacao cultivate lands owners because they prefer organic and natural beans to someone grown with chemicals and fertilizers.
 Although there is no government control office to regulate this kind of agreement between the exporters and the producers, many ONGs (Non-governmental organizations) ensure that Peruvian producers obtain a fair price for their crops, in this case, their cacao beans, like Fairtrade International, the most known.